lijunjie2232/voicevox_tools/README.md

 - `Compressor` is a tool for compressing audio files
 - `main.py` show a example to generate audio files from txt file(s), one line in a txt file will be regarded as one sentence and generate one sentence.

-!!! **`VoicevoxEngine` should work with voicevox engine and tested on version 0.23.0, version larger than 0.23.0 might work too in theory, download voicevox engine from [official repo](https://github.com/VOICEVOX/voicevox_engine/releases/tag/0.23.0)**
+!!! **`VoicevoxEngine` should work with voicevox engine and tested on version 0.23.0, version larger than 0.23.0 might work too in theory, download voicevox engine from [official repo](https://github.com/VOICEVOX/ voicevox_engine/releases/tag/0.23.0)**

+## Requirements

+- `pip install -r requirements.txt` to install requirements of voicevox engine
+-  `pip install -r requirements_anki.txt` to install requirements for generating anki cards

 ## Usage